Leveraging Internet Principles to Build a Quantum Network: Introduction

 \section{Introduction}

-\IEEEPARstart{Q}{uantum} networks facilitate interactions between remote quantum systems, enabling distributed quantum applications that offer unique advantages beyond the capabilities of purely classical techniques.
-Once realized, a fully-fledged quantum Internet is expected to work in tandem with the classical Internet to support services like \ac{QKD} \cite{Pirandola_2020}, distributed, cloud, and blind quantum computing \cite{VanMeter_2016}, clock synchronization \cite{Komar_2014}, and quantum-enhanced sensing \cite{Degen_2017}.
-However, quantum distributed systems face a number of technological and fundamental challenges, such as the no-cloning theorem \cite{Azuma_2023}, which precludes the use of classical signal amplifiers to accomplish long-distance quantum state transport.
-Quantum entanglement distribution networks provide a near-term solution through the use of quantum repeaters and switches.
+\IEEEPARstart{Q}{uantum} networks enable interactions between remote quantum systems, thereby realizing distributed quantum applications with unique capabilities beyond purely classical techniques.
+Once realized, a full-fledged Quantum Internet will work in concert with the classical Internet to support unprecedented services, including, \ac{QKD} \cite{Munro_2015}, distributed, cloud, and blind quantum computing \cite{VanMeter_2016}, clock synchronization \cite{Degen_2017}, and quantum-enhanced sensing \cite{Degen_2017}.
+However, quantum networks face a number of technological and fundamental challenges, in part due to the no-cloning theorem \cite{Munro_2015}, which precludes the use of classical signal amplifiers and routers for long-distance quantum state transport.
+Quantum entanglement distribution (i.e., two-way) networks provide near-term solutions using quantum repeaters and switches, which can outperform advanced one-way solutions based on quantum error correction \cite{Mantri2024}.

-Quantum entanglement is a correlation between quantum states with no counterpart in the classical domain.
-When Alice and Bob share a maximally entangled qubit pair, i.e., a Bell pair, they can use the quantum teleportation protocol to transfer an arbitrary single-qubit state from Alice to Bob.
-Teleportation consists of a \ac{BSM} followed by the transmission of two classical bits of information.
-When complete, the original Alice-Bob Bell pair is destroyed.
+Quantum entanglement is a stronger-than-classical correlation between quantum states.
+When Alice and Bob share a maximally entangled qubit pair, i.e., Bell pair, the quantum teleportation protocol enables the transfer of an arbitrary single-qubit state from Alice to Bob.
+Teleportation consists of a \ac{BSM}---after which the shared Bell pair is destroyed---followed by the transmission of two classical bits of information to enable Bob to recover the original state.

-Teleportation can also be used to help in generating and distributing entanglement between two end nodes Alice and Bob.
-If Charlie holds two qubits, the first entangled with a qubit held by Alice and the second entangled with a qubit held by Bob, then he can teleport the qubit entangled with Alice to Bob.
+Teleportation can also be used to generate and distribute entanglement between Alice and Bob.
+If Charlie holds two qubits, the first entangled with a qubit at Alice and the second entangled with a qubit at Bob, then he can teleport the first qubit to Bob.
 The outcome is a single Bell pair shared directly between Alice and Bob.
-In the jargon of quantum networks, Charlie acted as a \emph{quantum repeater} by carrying out a protocol called \emph{entanglement swapping} on two separate Bell pairs.
-Likewise, quantum networks generate and share Bell pairs between physically connected quantum repeaters, a process called \ac{LLEG}, before stitching together the pairs via entanglement swaps.
+Thus, Charlie acted as a \emph{quantum repeater} by performing \emph{entanglement swapping} between two separate Bell pairs.
+In quantum networks, Bell pairs are first generated and shared between physically connected quantum nodes, a process called \ac{LLEG}, and then the pairs are stitched together via swapping to realize end-to-end entanglement.